-Synthesis of degradable polymers: Prof. Jeremiah Johnson is reengineering a synthesis method called "ring-opening metathesis polymerization" to eliminate highly durable carbon-carbon bonds, resulting in polymers that more readily break down in the environment, including inside the body.
-The resulting polymers are especially promising for medical applications.
+Synthesis of degradable polymers: Prof. Jeremiah A. Johnson is developing synthetic methods to enable degradation of materials with highly durable carbon-carbon bonds, resulting in polymers that more readily break down in the environment, including inside the body.
+The resulting polymers are especially promising for medical applications and as recyclable thermosets.